-Before he joined Kaiser Permanente, Dr. Chu served for three years as president of New York City’s Health and Hospitals Corp., the largest public hospital system in the country.
-A primary-care internist by training, Dr. Chu possesses extensive health care experience as a clinician, administrator and policy advocate.
+Before coming to Kaiser Permanente, Dr. Chu served for three years as president of New York City’s Health and Hospitals Corp., the largest public hospital system in the country.
+A primary care internist by training, Dr. Chu possesses extensive health care experience as a clinician, administrator and policy advocate.

 He was senior vice president for Medical and Professional Affairs for HHC in New York from 1990 to 1994.
 During that period, he also served as acting commissioner of health for the New York City Department of Health.
 Dr. Chu also has experience as an academic health center leader.
 He was senior associate dean at Columbia University College of Physicians and Surgeons from July 2000 to February 2002.
 He also served at the New York University School of Medicine and Medical Center as associate dean and vice president for Clinical Affairs from April 1994 to May 2000.
-He was a 1989 to 1990 Robert Wood Johnson Policy Fellow, serving as legislative assistant for health for New Jersey Sen. Bill Bradley.
+He was a 1989-1990 Robert Wood Johnson Policy Fellow, serving as legislative assistant for health for New Jersey Sen. Bill Bradley.

 At both Kaiser Permanente and New York City, Dr. Chu has been a strong proponent of the use of the electronic health record as a powerful tool for improving quality and outcomes for patient care.

-Dr. Chu earned his medical degree at New York University, his master’s degree in public health from Columbia University, and a bachelor’s degree in psychology from Yale University.
+Dr. Chu earned his medical degree at New York University, his master’s degree in public health from Columbia University and a bachelor’s degree in psychology from Yale University.